Dungeon-CampusMinden/Dungeon/README.md

 For more information about the [PRODUS project], please visit our [project page] on the Bielefeld University of Applied Sciences website.

-## Game: Dungeon Platform

-The sub-project [`game`] is the foundation of the entire framework.
-It provides a programming platform based on [libGDX], which is intended to support easy development of [rogue-like 2D role-playing games] in the [Java] programming language.
-It is particularly suitable for programming beginners, as it already provides solutions based on the [ECS architecture pattern] for complex tasks such as generating levels and drawing and animating characters.
-This allows the user to focus on Java programming.

-The [Quickstart] (German) and the [Documentation] (German) should help you get started quickly.

 ![][1]

-## Blockly: Low Code Dungeon

-The sub-project [`blockly`] extends "Dungeon" and uses [Google's Blockly] to provide a graphical low-code user interface.
-The character in the dungeon can be controlled via a web interface (locally), allowing users without in-depth programming knowledge to take part in the experience.

-The [Documentation][2] (German) should help you get started.

-![][3]

 ## Requirements